XiugeChen/Password-Cracker/README.md

 This 􏰁file contains 640 bytes and followed the same convention as the first file.

 Password breaking/generating technologies being used here are:
-1. *flexible dictionary attack*:
+1. **flexible dictionary attack**:

 Some of common passwords are provided from COMP30023 Others are collected from

-When performing dictionary attack, if the password length has been specified, the program will check all the substrings of each password that has the same length.
+When performing dictionary attack, password length has to be specified, the program will check all the substrings of each password that has the same length.

-2. *smart brute force attack*:
+2. **smart brute force attack**:

 Within the dictionary attack, if the program fail to match the current stored password with hash results, then the program will also try smart brute force